sinedied/articles/articles/angular/ng-lite/ng-lite-2.md

 ---
-title: A smaller and simpler Angular starter with ng-lite
+title: The missing (simpler) introduction to Angular
 published: false
 description: ''
 tags: 'webdev, beginners, javascript, angular'
 cover_image: ./assets/.jpg
 ---

-A lot of complaints I heard when starting with Angular are about the sheer amount of files you get even on simple apps.
-When looking at the default starter template you get from Angular CLI's `ng new` command, it's true that it can be a bit overwhelming if you're not used to it.

-But it doesn't have to *always* be that way.
-In this article, we'll explore how we can a smaller and simpler template that's also easier to grasp for beginners, following the [YAGNI principle](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).
+Being a rather complete framework, Angular is often said to be complex and difficult to learn.
+And seeing a lot of articles telling that you need to learn RxJS and observables before even starting to dig in Angular isn't really helping with that idea.

+Sure, there's a lot of Angular built-in features and tools that you can use to make your life easier when dealing with complex applications, but you don't have to learn all of them to get started.
+In fact, you can build perfectly fine apps using mostly HTML/CSS and Angular components, without using any other features.

+Let's try building the infamous todo list app while learning the basics of Angular and keeping the project as simple as it can be, following the [YAGNI principle](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).

 ## Getting prepared

-Make sure you have a recent [Node.js](https://nodejs.org) runtime installed (at least v14), and let's start by installing the [Angular CLI](https://cli.angular.io).
+Make sure you have a recent [Node.js](https://nodejs.org) runtime installed, and let start by installing the [Angular CLI](https://cli.angular.io).

 ```bash
 npm install -g @angular/cli